-Interest expense was higher in the second quarter and first six months of 2017 compared to the same periods last year, largely due to higher U.S. average debt balances and higher interest rates.
+Interest expense was higher in the third quarter and first nine months of 2017 compared to the same periods last year, largely due to higher U.S. average debt balances and higher interest rates.
+Interest income was higher in the third quarter and first nine months of 2017 compared to the same periods last year, due to higher average cash balances and cash yields.